-1. Riding a bus to a friend's home is restricted.

-- 2. Arrangements to visit a friend's home must be made prior to coming to school or after returning home.
+- 1. Prior arrangements must be made with transportation for a student to ride the bus to a friend's home. - 2.
+Arrangements to visit a friend's home must be made prior to coming to school or after returning home.
 Use of the school phone to make such arrangements is not permitted. - 3.
 If a student wants to go home with a friend, notes from BOTH parents giving permission and explaining transportation arrangements are required.

-For further information, contact Transportation Department at 885-7776.
+For further information, contact Transportation Department at 937-885-7776.